 The best places to eat delicious Caribbean food are in the Caribbean.
 Failing that, urban cities with large Caribbean diaspora populations in the United States, Canada, and the United Kingdom are a sure bet to find a good number of Caribbean restaurants.
-In London which has the largest concentration of Caribbean people in the United Kingdom, one of the best restaurants for Caribbean food is Levi Roots Caribbean Smokehouse which recently celebrated its one year anniversary.
-Located in Westfield Shopping Center the largest in Europe with 300+ stores, Levi Roots Caribbean Smokehouse, the latest venture under the growing Levi Roots brand, serves up a traditional range of full-flavored and aromatic Caribbean dishes inspired by Levi Root’s Jamaican heritage in a casual yet chic environment.
+In London which has the largest concentration of Caribbean people in the United Kingdom, one of the best restaurants for Caribbean food is Levi Roots Caribbean Smokehouse which recently celebrated its one-year anniversary.
+Located in Westfield Shopping Center the largest in Europe with 300+ stores, Levi Roots Caribbean Smokehouse, the latest venture under the growing Levi Roots brand with reggae reggae sauce, serves up a traditional range of full-flavored and aromatic Caribbean dishes inspired by Levi Root’s Jamaican heritage in a casual yet chic environment.

 Based on the success of this first Levi Roots Caribbean Smokehouse which takes pride in offering its staff a fair not just minimum London wage, plans are in the works for what Levi Roots calls a second rastaurant, not a restaurant.
 The goal ultimately is to take Levi Roots Caribbean Smokehouse nationwide and eventually international, no doubt offering up simple as well as complex and flavorful Caribbean food.